 At the same time, we have built on our success from the past several years and we have a strong slate of new, ambitious scripted series coming out in 2018.
-Scripted highlights in 2018 include Kiri, the second drama for Channel 4; Jerusalem, a six-part epic portrait of post-war Britain; Chimerica, an adaptation of Lucy Kirkwood's Olivier Award-winning stage play; and The First, a drama written by House of Cards creator Beau Willimon set in the near future about the first human mission to Mars.
-These new series will complement our hit existing series, such as No Offence, Humans and Ackley Bridge, which will all return in 2018.
+Scripted highlights in 2018 include Kiri, the second series in Jack Thorne's trilogy of British-based drama for Channel 4; Jerusalem, a six-part epic portrait of post-war Britain; Chimerica, an adaptation of Lucy Kirkwood's Olivier Award-winning stage play; and The First, a drama written by House of Cards creator Beau Willimon set in the near future about the first human mission to Mars.
+These new series will complement our hit existing series, such as No Öffence, Humans and Ackley Bridge, which will all return in 2018.